 How often do Maltipoos need haircuts?
 What about bathing or nail clipping?
 Understandably, scheduling and remembering all the necessary grooming activities can seem like an impossible task.
 You can use the sample grooming schedule below to stay on top of your pup’s beauty routine:

 - Brushing: daily or at least 3-4 times a week

 - Nail cutting: 1-4 times a month, ideally weekly

 - Hair and ear hair trimming: every 4-8 weeks

 - Ear cleaning: after every swim, bath, or when they’re smelly and dirty.

 - Bathing: depending on your dog’s lifestyle, activity levels, hair length, allergies, and skin conditions.
 Some pups benefit from weekly bathing, others need to be washed every 4-8 weeks when trimming the hair.

-For those of you curious to learn how to give your Maltipoo haircuts at home, here are our step-by-step video tutorials focusing on each area on the body separately.
+For those of you curious to learn how to give your Maltipoo haircuts at home, check out our step-by-step online video course focusing on each area on the body separately.

 Best Maltipoo Haircuts: Frequently Asked Questions